NVIDIAGameWorks/Falcor/README.md

 - NVAPI (see below)

 ## NVAPI installation
-After cloning the repository, head over to https://developer.nvidia.com/nvapi and download the latest version of NVAPI (this build is tested against version R435).
+After cloning the repository, head over to https://developer.nvidia.com/nvapi and download the latest version of NVAPI (this build is tested against version R440).
-Extract the content of the zip file into `Source/Externals/.packman/` and rename `R435-developer` to `NVAPI`.
+Extract the content of the zip file into `Source/Externals/.packman/` and rename `R440-developer` to `NVAPI`.

-Finally, set `_ENABLE_NVAPI` to `true` in `Source/Falcor/Core/FalcorConfig.h`
+Finally, set `_ENABLE_NVAPI` to `1` in `Source/Falcor/Core/FalcorConfig.h`

 ## CUDA Support
 Refer to the README located in the `Source/Samples/CudaInterop/` for instructions on how to set up your environment to use CUDA with Falcor.